Barbara looks forward to meeting all her fans in Sydney and Perth in June 2019.

 Barbara Eden is one of America’s most endearing and enduring stars.
-Her I Dream of Jeannie NBC television series, launched in 1965, became an instant hit.
+Her I Dream of Jeannie NBC Television series, launched in 1965, became an instant hit.
 The network series ran for five seasons (139 episodes) and has been airing continuously on cable and in syndication in the United States and abroad for over 40 years.

 One of Hollywood’s busiest actresses, Barbara filmed a starring role in Always and Forever, a movie for the Hallmark Channel, which aired multiple times during 2009.
-On the road, she hosted productions of Ballroom with a Twist, the groundbreaking show that stars rotating celebrity emcees and dancers from Dancing with the Stars.
-Barbara has also appeared recently in a recurring role in Lifetime’s Army Wives TV series; guest-starred on ABC’s George Lopez; enacted a recurring role on Sabrina: The Teenage Witch; toured nationally in Neil Simon’s female version of The Odd Couple; and starred on-stage with Hal Linden and separately with Larry Hagman in Love Letters, which toured in major cities in the United States.
+On the road, she hosted productions of Ballroom with a Twist, the new groundbreaking show that stars rotating celebrity emcees and dancers from Dancing with the Stars.
+Barbara has also appeared in a recurring role in Lifetime’s Army Wives TV series; guest-starred on ABC’s George Lopez; enacted a recurring role on Sabrina: The Teenage Witch; toured nationally in Neil Simon’s female version of The Odd Couple; and starred on-stage with Hal Linden and separately with Larry Hagman in Love Letters, which toured in major cities in the United States.
 During 2012, Barbara appeared on stage at The New Theatre in Kansas City, Missouri in the play Social Security, which had a month long run in Jacksonville Florida in summer of 2014.

 People Magazine named Barbara “One of America’s 200 Greatest Pop Icons of the 20th Century.”
 She has also been honored with a star on the Hollywood Walk of Fame at 7003 Hollywood Boulevard near the front of the world famous Grauman’s Chinese Theatre; named one of TV Guide’s Most Popular Comedy Stars and has received Lifetime Achievement Awards from the Broadcasters Hall of Fame, The Hollywood Chamber of Commerce, and the TV Land Television Network.